 If you have a loved one or friend who you think is self-harming, it is important to get help for him or her, even if you are scared that you would be betraying their confidence or don’t know how seriously to take it.
 If a person is injuring himself/herself, even in a minor way, it is a sign of bigger problems that need to be addressed.
 For parents, remember not to criticize or yell at your child if you learn that your child is self- harming.
 Instead, express concern for your child and get them professional help.
 You can start by consulting your physician who will evaluate and make referrals to a therapist.
 For people who are concerned about a friend, encourage the friend to seek out professional help, or talk to an adult they can trust.
 Tips for you if your loved one self-harms: get informed, find support, keep communication open between you and your loved one and take care of yourself.

 For people who are harming themselves, focus on how to express yourself in positive ways, avoid alcohol and drug use and don’t be afraid to seek out help.
 You can find professional help that is supportive, nonjudgmental and encouraging.
 Treatment can involve talk therapy, medications or a combination.
 For more information on cutting and self-harm, visit the Mayo Clinic’s website.
-If you are having thoughts of suicide, call the National Suicide Prevention Lifeline 24-hour crisis line at 800-273-8255 (800-273-TALK).
+If you are having thoughts of suicide, text or call the National Suicide Prevention Lifeline 24-hour crisis line at 988.

 Sara Horner, PsyD, is a licensed psychologist with Archway Mental Health Services.